pandoras-toolbox/ready-to-rock/README.md

 ## Overview

-This is a test automation example project.
+This is a test automation example project which is in an *early stage*.
 The purpose is to:

 * show how selected open source tools can be chosen to create a useful test automation tool
 * be an example for a programmatic approach to automation